TheOdinProject/curriculum/ruby/ruby.md

 * What do Methods basically allow you to do that could probably be pretty interesting when you're writing some more advanced programs later on?

 #### A Brief Summary
 Blocks are just chunks of code that you can pick up and drop into another method as an input.
 They're often called anonymous functions because they have no name but behave much like functions.
-They're like little helper functions... you don't find blocks just hanging around without some method (like `.each`) using them.
+They're like little helper functions... you don't find blocks just hanging around without some method (like `each`) using them.

 You **declare a block** using squiggly braces `{}` if it's on one line or `do ... end` if it's on multiple lines (by convention... you can use either one if you really want):